-Watch Kendall Jenner and Hailey Bieber Spill Major Secrets in Game of “Never Have I Ever” - E!
+Watch Kendall Jenner and Hailey Bieber Spill Major Secrets in Game of "Never Have I Ever" - E!
 Online

-Hailey Bieber and Kendall Jenner are flushing out the details on their friendship.
+Hailey Bieber and Kendall Jenner are flushing out the details of their friendship.

 The 24-year-old model released the premiere episode of her YouTube series Who's In My Bathroom? on March 12 and invited the 25-year-old Keeping Up With the Kardashians star to be her first guest.
 The BFFs dished on their bond and cooked up some macaroni and cheese all from the comfort of the restroom.